LauraBeatris/gympoint-api/README.md

 </p>

 ## :rocket: About the project
-  Api for a Gym Management Application (Admin Interface).
-As a admin, you're able to see the list of students, registrations and plans, as well edting/registering them.
+  Api for a **Gym Management Application (Admin Interface).** As a admin, you're able to see the list of students, registrations and plans, as well edting/registering them.
 Answering and see the help orders that're pending.

   Future features:
     - Trainings made by the Personal Trainer
     - Students can access some datas that show how they've been improving in their trainings

- To see the student interface, click here to take a look in the mobile aplicattion: [Gympoint Mobile](https://github.com/LauraBeatris/gympoint-mobile)
+ To see the **student interface**, click here to take a look in the mobile aplicattion: [Gympoint Mobile](https://github.com/LauraBeatris/gympoint-mobile)

 ## :ballot_box_with_check: Goals